jorgeribeiro/us-visa-scheduler/README.md

 - Provide visibility on the scheduler executions:
     - Google Spreadsheet with a list of the last executions
     - UI that lists the result of the last executions
-- Resolve incorrect login check (it doesn't work when the website is down)
 - Successful reschedule delay is not working: the scheduler runs twice(?) after a successful reschedule
 - Extend it to work with Immigrant visa appointments
 - Use Serverless Framework to facilitate the deployment